Scopus: Overview

 Comparing ease of use and coverage of Scopus and the Web of Science (WoS), a 2006 study concluded that Scopus is "easy to navigate, even for the novice user.The ability to search both forward and backward from a particular citation would be very helpful to the researcher.
 The multidisciplinary aspect allows the researcher to easily search outside of his discipline." and "One advantage of WOS over Scopus is the depth of coverage, with the full WOS database going back to 1945 and Scopus going back to 1966.
 However, Scopus and WOS complement each other as neither resource is all inclusive."
 A small number of studies found approximately an 80-90% overlap in coverage between WoS and Scopus for the period between 1990 and 2020.

-In terms of the structured query language search capabilities Scopus is somewhat more advanced than Web of Science: for example, WoS can perform only NEAR/n queries, Scopus can also do PRE/n queries.
+In terms of the structured query language search capabilities Scopus is somewhat more advanced than Web of Science: for example, WoS can only search for words that appear close together (NEAR/n queries), which may return results such as "immunotherapy for cancer" or "cancer therapies"; Scopus can also search for words in a specific order (PRE/n queries), allowing more targeted results such as "cancer therapies" only.

 Also, when the same article was covered in Scopus and in the Web of Science, its Scopus entry had a keyword ratio 3-5 of than its WoS counterpart, and the Scopus keywords are more focused on the specific article content, whereas WoS has more keywords related to the broad category of the article's subject.
 A larger number of narrow-targeted keywords allows Scopus users to find a larger number of relevant publications, while filtering out false positives.
 On the other hand, WoS exports (e.g. in the RIS format) the DOI numbers of cited articles, while Scopus exports the titles of cited articles.
 Also, Scopus allows exporting 20,000 references (e.g., as a RIS file) at once, while WoS export is limited to 5,000 references at once.